ui/stamps-api-docs/source/customer_api.rst

-email         No          Customer's email mobile number No          Customer's phone number address       No          Customer's address
+email         No          Customer's email mobile number No          Customer's phone number address       No          Customer's address district      No          Customer's address district ID postal_code   No          Customer's postal code extra_data    No          Extra data related to customer
 ============= =========== =========================

 Example of API call request using cURL: